 How to Make Chicken Nachos

 - Chicken.
 Tender, succulent, spice-infused chicken is the crown jewel of these nachos.
-Chicken is packed with protein and vitamins, making it a healthy addition.
+You can use chicken breast or chicken thighs.

 - Salsa.
 Adds flavor and moisture to the chicken mixture.
 You can use any store-bought salsa you enjoy.

 - Spices.
 A blend of cumin, chipotle chili pepper, oregano, garlic powder, salt, and pepper.
 It’s earthy, spicy, and full of rich flavor.